Games Workshop: Film

 Games Workshop announced that Exile Studios would produce a CGI movie based upon the Bloodquest graphic novel; a trailer was released, but the project was discontinued and Exile Studios disbanded.

 For the 25th anniversary Games Day, Games Workshop released (for limited sale) a short movie entitled Inquisitor, using clips and footage that was created as a pitch to G.W. for a film deal.
 There were also trailers for two other films, "Hive Infestation" and "Blood for the Blood God".
 "Hive Infestation" pitted Space Wolf terminators against a genestealer cult infestation of a hive world.
-"Blood for the Blood God" was the second trailer released, and portrayed orks and Dark Angel marines fighting along with an inquisitor, much in the style of the Epic 40,000 video game cut scenes, but little information was given on this short film aside from a shot of a berserker of Khorne (available in YouTube but flagged by Games Workshop, removing the movie).
+"Blood for the Blood God" was the second trailer released, and portrayed orks and Dark Angel marines fighting along with an inquisitor, much in the style of the Epic 40,000 video game cut scenes, but little information was given on this short film aside from a shot of a berserker of Khorne (available on YouTube but flagged by Games Workshop, removing the movie).

 Another one was Damnatus, a German fan film developed over four years.
 Games Workshop announced in July 2007 that they would not give permission for the film to be released because of issues between Anglo-American copyright and Continental European Droit d'auteur.

 In 2010, Games Workshop, with Codex Pictures, released a 70-minute downloadable film called Ultramarines.
 The screenplay was written by Black Library author Dan Abnett.
 Terence Stamp, Sean Pertwee and John Hurt headed the cast of voice actors.

-On 5 August 2021, Games Workshop launched Warhammer Plus, a subscription service that provides access to exclusive Warhammer-themed shows and animations, as well as other content such as classic issues of the White Dwarf magazine and exclusive miniatures.
+In August 2021, Games Workshop launched Warhammer Plus, a subscription service that provides access to exclusive Warhammer-themed shows and animations, as well as other content such as classic issues of the White Dwarf magazine and exclusive miniatures.